SnehaBhandarkar/Sample/README.md

 # onlinestore
-This is a online store which deals with Home Decor
+Alankaar is a online store which deals with Home Decor